electricimp/LIS3MDL/README.md

 ### Constructor: LIS3MDL(*i2c, [address]*)

 Creates and initializes an object representing the LIS3MDL magnetometer.
-Note that this device must be enabled with a call to [`setConversionMode(mode)`](#setConversionModemode) before its sensors can be read from.
+Note that this device must be configured with [`setConversionMode(mode)`](#setconversionmodemode) before its sensors can be read from.

 | Parameter | Type         | Default    | Description |
 |-----------|--------------|------------|-------------|